seanbarrydev/instruct.design/content/projects/gdpr-guide.md

 ## Tools

 - ### **Adobe Illustrator**
-  Due to the dense legal nature of the course's subject matter, it was important to illustrate concepts in a simplified manner.
-Graphic elements and illustrations created in [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) were used to communicate these topics in a relatable way.
+  Due to the legal nature of the subject matter, it was important to illustrate and simplify key concepts.
+Graphics and illustrations created in [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) were used to communicate these topics in a relatable way.

 - ### **Adobe InDesign**
   One component of the compliance guide is a booklet shared in print and as a PDF.
-InDesign was used to create a master template with various layouts that included graphics and text descriptions of related topics.
+[Adobe InDesign](https://www.adobe.com/products/indesign.html) was used to create a master template with various layouts that included graphics and text descriptions of related topics.